-- If Camera Connect is already installed, select [Do not display]. - If Camera Connect is not installed, select [Android] or [iOS] on the screen on the left, scan the displayed QR code with the smartphone, then access Google Play or App Store and install Camera Connect. - 6 Check the SSID (network name) and password. - Check the SSID (1) and password (2) displayed on the camera screen. - In [Wi-Fi settings], if you set [Password] to [None], the password will not be displayed or required.
-For details, see ☐ 516.
+- If Camera Connect is already installed, select [Do not display]. - If Camera Connect is not installed, select [Android] or [iOS] on the screen on the left, scan the displayed QR code with the smartphone, then access Google Play or App Store and install Camera Connect. - Check the SSID (network name) and password. - Check the SSID (1) and password (2) displayed on the camera screen.